 - Regulation is approved on a five-year basis covering aeronautical regulated services (DORA does not govern commercial services). - The new economic scheme is based on the return of expected costs (including operating costs) and a proper remuneration of the assets associated to the provision of regulated aeronautical services (through capital costs).
-Expected costs are those considered efficient by the regulator. - It establishes a dual-till system, as described above. - Expected costs together with expected demand determine the rates path that the Issuer will have to apply each of the five years covered by DORA. - The rates path may be modulated by quality levels provided by the Issuer and by compliance with strategic investments. - Investments related to regulated aeronautical services must be those necessary and feasible, and are limited to an annual average investment volume of €450 million. - Generally, risks associated to effective deviations in costs and in demand shall be borne by the Issuer.
+Expected costs are those considered efficient by the regulator. - It establishes a dual-till system, as described above. - Expected costs together with expected demand determine the rates path that the Issuer will have to apply each of the five years covered by DORA. - The rates path may be modulated by quality levels provided by the Issuer and by compliance with strategic investments. - Investments related to regulated aeronautical services must be those necessary and feasible and are limited to an annual average investment volume of €450 million. - Generally, risks associated to effective deviations in costs and in demand shall be borne by the Issuer.

 Once approved, no changes may be made to a DORA during the five-year period, except under limited circumstances set forth by Act 18/2014, which must be unforeseeable at the time the DORA is approved, cannot be attributable to the Issuer's actions, and must have a certain material adverse effect on the financial condition of the Group's airport network including, amongst others, a decrease of more than 10% in passenger air traffic volumes in its airport network caused by natural disasters, terrorism actions or war situation.
 As a result, any variations from expected conditions (for example, any deviations from the operating expenses or air traffic versus those forecasted in the DORA to calculate the Rates for the relevant five-year period or investments additional to those foreseen by DORA necessary to adjust the capacity of the Issuer's infrastructure to real demand) are at its own risk.
+The amendment of the DORA due to said unforeseeable circumstances can be started ex officio by the DGAC, or at the Issuer's instance.

-The amendment of an approved DORA must follow the procedure established in Act 18/2014.
+The approval of a new DORA for a new regulatory period must follow the procedure established in Act 18/2014.
 The approval process of DORA will initiate with a preparation of a proposal by the Issuer that is submitted to representative associations of users, as defined by Act 18/2014.
 The Issuer will then open a consulting period for the representative associations of users to provide comments on its proposal.
 The minimum duration of such consulting period will be two months.
 During this period, the Issuer will provide the representatives associations of users with the necessary information to evaluate the proposed DORA, including financial data for its network as a whole, individualized financial data for airports with annual passenger air traffic exceeding five million passengers, a proposed return on its regulatory asset base and information that the CNMC may decide that the Issuer should disclose.
-Its DORA proposal will also be submitted (at the same time it is submitted to the representative associations of users) to the DGAC and the CNMC.
+Its DORA proposal will also be submitted (at the same time it is submitted to the representative associations of users) to the DGAC.

 After the consultation period, the proposed DORA (as modified by the recommendations of the representative associations of users) will be submitted again to the DGAC and the CNMC.
-Once the proposed DORA and corresponding documentation is received, the DGAC will have to review it, and to prepare a final DORA and present it to the corresponding authorities of the Ministry of Development, for its subsequent approval by the Council of Ministers.
+Once the proposed DORA and corresponding documentation is received, the DGAC will have to review it, and to prepare a final DORA and present it to the corresponding authorities of the Ministry of Transportation, Mobility and Urban Agenda, for its subsequent approval by the Council of Ministers.